Color Games for Toddlers Part 6: Pegboards and Pegs Color Recognition

 Continue until one pegboard is completely filled with pegs.
 That color is the winner!
 You may need to print off two sheets of pegboard color cards for the preschool game.

 This game can easily be played with pompoms and construction paper if you do not have pegboards.
 If you do use pompoms and construction paper, I suggest drawing dots on the construction paper so the pompoms have an obvious “spot” on the paper.
 However, pegboards are great for fine motor development, plus they are extra fun for kids.
-I love my set of pegboards from Oriental Trading and definitely recommend it.
-Don’t forget to check out all of our other color posts too!
+I love my set of pegboards from Amazon and definitely recommend it.